MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 - **Write batch timeout**: The wait time for the batch insert operation to finish before it times out.
 The allowed values are in the format of a timespan.
 The default value is "00:30:00" (30 minutes).
 - **Disable performance metrics analytics**: The service collects metrics for copy performance optimization and recommendations.
 If you're concerned with this behavior, turn off this feature.

-#### Direct copy by using COPY statement
+#### Direct copy by using COPY command

-Data Warehouse COPY statement directly supports **Azure Blob Storage** and **Azure Data Lake Storage Gen2** as source data stores.
-If your source data meets the criteria described in this section, use COPY statement to copy directly from the source data store to Data Warehouse.
+Data Warehouse COPY command directly supports **Azure Blob Storage** and **Azure Data Lake Storage Gen2** as source data stores.
+If your source data meets the criteria described in this section, use COPY command to copy directly from the source data store to Data Warehouse.

 1. The source data and format contain the following types and authentication methods: